Drottningholm Palace

 Visit us

-Read more“He took me to the side of the pleasure gardens, and I was surprised to find myself suddenly standing in front of a real fairy tale palac...
+“He took me to the side of the pleasure gardens, and I was surprised to find myself sud...